 This post may contain affiliate links.
 Please read our disclosure policy.

 These classic gluten free chocolate chip cookies have crisp brown edges, soft centers, and deep, rich flavor in every bite.
-The secrets to their ideal texture and all that flavor are in the mixing-wet-into-dry method and chilling the dough, even just for 30 minutes.
+The secrets to their ideal texture and all that flavor are in the mixing-wet-into-dry method and chilling the raw dough first, even just for 30 minutes.

-I was known for these cookies long before I started baking gluten free in 2004—and there’s almost always a batch in my freezer, both baked and raw.
-With nearly 400 five-star reviews, I think you'll agree: this is the ultimate recipe.
+I was known for these cookies long before I started baking gluten free in 2004, and there’s almost always a batch in my freezer, both baked and raw.
+With nearly 400 five-star reviews, this is the ultimate recipe.

 “This is an awesome cookie.
 We have had a family recipe that we all loved till we had to go gluten free and this was the first recipe that is better than that!
 Thank you so much, Nicole ❣️”